conetex/Justus/README.md

-# Justus

-project Justus builds a library for contracts in distributed systems.
+this project builds a library for contracts in distributed systems.

 read more at http://conetex.net/wiki/en/